hablullah/data-quran/README.md

     which is As-Sab' Al-Mathani (i.e. the seven repeatedly recited Verses) and the Grand Qur'an which has been given to me."
 (Sahih Al-Bukhari, Vol.6, Hadîth No. 1).

+# 3

+The Most Gracious, the Most Merciful.

+# 4

+The Only Owner (and the Only Ruling Judge) of the Day of Recompense (i.e. the Day of Resurrection)

+# 5

+You (Alone) we worship, and You (Alone) we ask for help (for each and everything).
 ```

 # License